hypervel/hypervel.org/docs/docs/mail.md

 ### Inline Attachments

-Embedding inline images into your emails is typically cumbersome; however, Laravel Hyperf provides a convenient way to attach images to your emails.
+Embedding inline images into your emails is typically cumbersome; however, Hypervel provides a convenient way to attach images to your emails.
 To embed an inline image, use the `embed` method on the `$message` variable within your email template.
-Laravel Hyperf automatically makes the `$message` variable available to all of your email templates, so you don't need to worry about passing it in manually:
+Hypervel automatically makes the `$message` variable available to all of your email templates, so you don't need to worry about passing it in manually:

 ```html
 <body>